Administration & Staff

 Media, Outreach and Projects coordinator

-Salem has an 8-year experience in the field of global education.
+Salem has a 9-year experience in the field of global education.
 Prior to Gustolab International, she worked as a Student Advisor at CAPA International Education in Florence, Italy.
-She also has experience in the field of Social entrepreneurship and Social innovation and has worked as a Fellowship and Venture Development Project Manager at Ashoka: Innovators for the Public in Arlington, Virginia.
-She received her Bachelors of Liberal Arts and Human Science in Family Financial Management at Virginia Polytechnic Institute and State University, where she initiated community projects addressing the rights of women, international cooperation, access to education, and social entrepreneurship.
-Contact Salem Paulos ›
+She also has experience in the field of social entrepreneurship and social innovation and has worked as a Fellowship and Venture Development Project Manager at Ashoka: Innovators for the Public in Arlington, Virginia.
+She received a degree from Virginia Polytechnic Institute and State University.

 Emergency & Wellness Advisor